lacework-dev/scripts/lw-oci-integration/tf/README.md

 private_key_path="<YOUR KEY KEY PATH (e.g. ~/.oci/myocikey.pem)>"

 ```
-3. Once the file is updated run the following command to initialize terraform
+3. Once the file is updated, run the following command to initialize Terraform:
 `terraform init`
-4. Now test the terraform using this command:
+4. Now test the Terraform using this command:
 ```
 terraform plan
 ```
-5. If everything look good apply the change using the following command:
+5. If everything looks good, apply the change using the following command:
 ```
 terraform apply -auto-approve
 ```
-6. After the plan is applied a lacework cloud account policy is created locally under ~/.oci/lacework_cloud_account.json.
-This file can be posted to lacework via the lacework cli to create your integration:
+6. After the plan is applied, a Lacework cloud account policy is created locally under ~/.oci/lacework_cloud_account.json.
+You can post this file to Lacework via the Lacework CLI to create your integration:

 ```
  lacework api post /api/v2/CloudAccounts -d "$(cat ~/.oci/lacework_cloud_account.json)"